ericdaugherty/feedmonitor/README.md

 ## Notifiers

-StdErr and HipChat notifiers are provided by default.
+StdErr HipChat, and MS Teams notifiers are provided by default.
 The interace is simple and additional notifiers can be added easily.

 ## Web Interface